• Skip to primary navigation

 The BEST EVER Pumpkin Chili

 • Onion & Bell Pepper.
-Our flavor base starts with onion & bell pepper.
+Our flavor base starts with colorful veggies–yellow onion & green bell pepper.
 They start the classic savory flavor I’m going for.

 • Pumpkin Puree.
 Here’s how we turn this into pumpkin chili!
-A can of unsweetened pumpkin puree adds thickness without making this taste like pumpkin.
+The addition of pumpkin puree adds thickness without making this taste like pumpkin.
 (It won’t be like pumpkin spice!)

 • Two Kinds Of Beans.
-Next up is two kinds of beans.
-I like pinto beans and black beans for my pumpkin chili.
+Next up is two types of beans.
+I like pinto beans and black beans for my pumpkin chili, though you can certainly use other options, like kidney beans or great northern beans.

 • Diced Tomatoes.
 I love fire-roasted tomatoes, especially Muir Glen brand.
 They have a nice char and feel less acidic than other brands.